 Finally, if you want to attach your DIY baby gate or pet gate to the wall so it is more secure (a must with babies/toddlers), screw in a sliding door latch panel to either side of the gate.
 Then attach the bolt side of the sliding door latch to the wall.
 The higher up you put the latch, the more secure it will be (and easier for you to reach/harder for little hands and paws to reach).

 Now just unfold your DIY safety gate in your space and secure it to the wall with your latches.

 When you want to walk through your gate, just unlatch it and swing one side open.
 Because it is freestanding, this is super easy!
 You can’t do this with those annoying pressure-mounted baby gates!

 And when you don’t need this safety gate at all, just fold it up and set it aside for free and easy access to your space.

 This extra-wide and extra-tall DIY safety gate cost us just $130 to make an over 8-foot-long 4-panel freestanding gate.
 You could also make two 2-panel 48″ gates for this same price.
 Here’s what each item cost:

 - Plastic Lattice 4′ x 8′ panel = $31.97

 - Latches x 2 = $14

 Note: We made two of these DIY pet gates, as we have two entrances into our living room.

-If you make your own DIY baby gate or pet gate, please share a photo of your project!
-You can send it to [email protected] or tag me on social media with #jennifermaker.
+I’d love to see your pet gates!
+If you make one, please share a photo in our Facebook group or tag me on social media with #jennifermaker.